hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/addresses_on_bhakti-yoga/175_the_chief_symbols.md

 the real worship of God.
 But the image-God is a mere Pratika.

-The next great thing to consider in Bhakti is the "word", the Nâmashakti, the power of the name.
+The next great thing to consider in Bhakti is the "word", the Nāmashakti, the power of the name.
 The whole universe is composed of name and form.
 Whatever we see is either a compound of name and form, or simply name with form which is a mental image.
 So, after all, there is nothing that is not name and form.
 We all believe God to be without form